sailpoint-oss/golang-sdk/api_beta/docs/AccessItemAssociatedAccessItem.md

 `func (o *AccessItemAssociatedAccessItem) HasEntitlementType() bool`

 HasEntitlementType returns a boolean if a field has been set.

-### GetPrivileged

-`func (o *AccessItemAssociatedAccessItem) GetPrivileged() bool`

-GetPrivileged returns the Privileged field if non-nil, zero value otherwise.

-### GetPrivilegedOk

-`func (o *AccessItemAssociatedAccessItem) GetPrivilegedOk() (*bool, bool)`

-GetPrivilegedOk returns a tuple with the Privileged field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPrivileged

-`func (o *AccessItemAssociatedAccessItem) SetPrivileged(v bool)`

-SetPrivileged sets Privileged field to given value.

-### GetCloudGoverned

-`func (o *AccessItemAssociatedAccessItem) GetCloudGoverned() bool`

-GetCloudGoverned returns the CloudGoverned field if non-nil, zero value otherwise.

-### GetCloudGovernedOk

-`func (o *AccessItemAssociatedAccessItem) GetCloudGovernedOk() (*bool, bool)`

-GetCloudGovernedOk returns a tuple with the CloudGoverned field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetCloudGoverned

-`func (o *AccessItemAssociatedAccessItem) SetCloudGoverned(v bool)`

-SetCloudGoverned sets CloudGoverned field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)